-From this week onwards we will start with a new article series that will list 10 of the best designed websites (non-hierarchical) that we encounter every week.
-In this, we will specify the characteristics that make the web design attractive, effective, or perhaps even extraordinary.
-We hope that besides simply giving a demonstration of the endless possibilities that crafty web design offers, these lists will also serve as inspiring and entertaining experiences that will help to boost your creativity.
+From this week onward we will start with a new article series that will list 10 of the best designed websites that we encounter every week.
+In this, we will specify the characteristics that make the web design attractive, effective, or even extraordinary.
+We hope that besides simply giving a demonstration of the endless possibilities that crafty web design offers, these lists will also inspire and entertain you in order to boost your creativity.

 Kitchens of Uber Eats

 Right from the get-go, the typography and layout used in this website express the craftiness of an artist’s work.
 When you start scrolling down the webpage, the floating pictures give a sensation that feels strikingly similar to watching fish swim by in an aquarium.
-Then, if you click to enter one of the mini-blogs on a restaurant, Abbot’s photography transfers the playful chaos of the kitchens right onto your screen.
-Immediately you get the feeling that these people are not merely “doing their jobs”, but that their love for preparing food and satisfying their customers is their true motivation
+Then, if you click to enter one of the mini-blogs on a restaurant, Abbot’s photography transfers the playful chaos of the kitchen right onto your screen.
+Immediately you get the feeling that these people are not just “doing their jobs,” but that their love for preparing food and satisfying their customers is their true motivation.

 When scrolling through this website, visitors are interactively guided through the various signatures collected thus far.
 The visualization of the signatures effectively express the personalized element of these drawings and generate a sublime feeling for this cause.
-You really get the feeling that every single one of these people put their mark on this cause to produce a real social impact.
+This design truly gives the feeling that every single one of these people put their mark on this cause in order to produce a real social impact.

-The third website in our list is developed by the photo booth rental company Fotonaut for their photography service.
-Upon entering their website, we felt that it perfectly complements their slogan “the most entertaining photobooth in outer space”.
+The third website in our list is developed by the photo booth rental company Fotonaut.
+Upon entering their website, we felt that it perfectly complements their slogan “the most entertaining photobooth in outer space.”

 Just like in outer space, this website always has some moving elements on their pages.
-Where some pages are characterized by balloons hovering around, others will always have one or two stars hovering very subtle in the background.
-The contrast and typography effectively brings out the different elements and feels very both playful and relaxing to your eyes – just like you would want your photos to be.
+Where some pages are characterized by balloons hovering around, others will always have one or two stars floating very subtly in the background.
+The contrast and typography effectively brings out the different elements and feels very both playful and relaxing to your eyes – just like you we want our photos to be.

-Number 4 on our list is the Swedish blog page “The Generation”.
-Even though this website does not feature an English translation, the language does not underplay its striking design.
+Number 4 on our list is the Swedish blog page “The Generation.”
+Even though this website does not feature an English translation, the Swedish language does not undermine its striking design.

 The next website featured is a fancy product page by VP Brands International, a company that produces all kinds of spirits.
 If you’re not on, or above, the legal drinking age yet make sure to just click “Yes” in order to experience this website’s beautiful design.

-The intro that follows the legal drinking age confirmation sucks the visitor right into the company’s objective to go beyond simple alcoholic drinks to produce spirits in fashion.
+The intro that follows the legal drinking age confirmation sucks the visitor right into the company’s objective, namely to go beyond simple alcoholic drinks to producing spirits in fashion.
 The inception-like placement of the images aided by parallax scrolling produce a wonderful multi-layered effect.
-The 360 degrees experience of the party scene of vodka, the London view of Gin, and the sublime nature imagery of Whiskey effectively produce an awe-inspiring association to these products
+The 360 degrees experience of the party scene of vodka, the London view of Gin, and the sublime outdoors imagery of Whiskey effectively produce an awe-inspiring association to these products.

-Next in line is the support gathering website by Currency; a company focused on financial technology (FinTech) that wants to bring their “center of excellence” to Chicago.
+Next in line is the support gathering website for Currency, a company focused on financial technology (FinTech) that wants to bring their “center of excellence” to Chicago.

-The scrolling parallax effects through this website are playfully guided by a red focus circle that move along as you read down the page.
-Through this experience, you will soon notice that Currency has their poetic writing done by an artist.
-Visual metaphors such as the “Fintech Epicenter” and contradicting – but amusing – phrases such as “Selected Serendipity” exude the feeling that Currency is about to take over control of Chicago’s Fintech industry.
+The parallax scrolling effects throughout this website are playfully guided by a red focus circle that move along as you read down the page.
+In this experience, you will soon notice that Currency has their poetic writing done by an artist.
+Visual metaphors such as the “Fintech Epicenter” and contradicting – but amusing – phrases such as “Selected Serendipity” exude the feeling that Currency is about to take control of Chicago’s FinTech industry.

 The next website to make it to our top list is developed by the Russian company Flatis.
-Even though this one also lacks an English translation, the crafty design luckily speaks a universal language.
+Even though this website also lacks an English translation, its crafty web design speaks a universal language.

 This Russian website brings the often simplistic landing page to a whole new level.
-The constant movement of faded and sketch-like imagery on the background gives a pleasant feeling of constant work in progress.
+The constant movement of faded and sketch-like imagery on the background gives the pleasant feeling of constant work in progress.
 As soon as you start scrolling down, numbers will load onto your screen like they’re written down right in front of your eyes.
-Scroll even further, and it feels like Flatis’ employees slide image after image right under your nose just like you're signing a contract together.
+Scroll even further, and it feels like Flatis’ employees slide image after image right under your nose as if you're already signing a contract together.

-The next piece of web design artistry is designed by Giampiero Cruceli who worked for big companies such as, Walt Disney, Ferrari, and Guess.
+The next piece of web design artistry is made by Giampiero Cruceli, who worked for big companies, such as Walt Disney, Ferrari, and Guess.

-The attractive typographic style throughout this website is uniform, but the constant changing colour contrasts perfectly characterize the featured companies.
-Red and black for the intense Netflix experience, the light blue and white colours for the clean teeth of ZDS, and the various shades of Green featuring Nike’s running app perfectly encapsulate the feeling of running outside.
+The attractive typographic style throughout this website is uniform, but the constantly changing colour contrasts perfectly characterize each featured company.
+Red and black for the intense Netflix experience, the light blue and white colours for the clean teeth of ZDS, and the various shades of Green featuring Nike’s running app perfectly encapsulate the feeling of outside running.